Explore metrics with metric explorer

 Drill down by label dimensions

-The panel applies the selected series value as a filter to the query and shows a grid of subseries charts—a chart per available label.
+The panel applies the selected series value as a filter to the query and shows a grid of subseries charts, one chart per available label.
 Each chart displays all values for that label as separate series, so you can compare behavior across dimensions.

 To control which labels appear in the grid, use Labels to explore in the panel.
 You can add or remove labels, with up to 30 labels visible at a time.